prplecake/ip_push/README.md

 [0]: https://pushover.net

-External IP address is found using [WTFismyIP][1], which requests that you rate-limit yourself to one request per minute.
+External IP address is found using [WTF is my IP][1], which requests that you rate-limit yourself to one request per minute.
 Failure to do so may result in being blocked.